HaroonRasikh/Services_Site/README.md

 This website is built using Python Django for the backend, which helps manage data and user interactions smoothly.
 On the front end, we’ve used HTML, CSS, and JavaScript to create a responsive and easy-to-navigate interface.
 Every part of the site, including the menu names, can be easily added and managed by the admin.
+If you want to use the HTML files, they won’t work initially because they are configured with Django's static settings.
+To make the project functional, you need to add all the data through the admin panel, including the details of the pages.
+Alternatively, you can contact me for assistance.
 ![image](https://github.com/user-attachments/assets/8540496d-d413-4e90-a699-b15a43477279)
 ![image](https://github.com/user-attachments/assets/a18bc71a-aca7-4c74-9286-0b2568e53b1b)
 ![image](https://github.com/user-attachments/assets/62a46f48-a90c-4339-93b2-8fa0f455b467)